gohars1/CS1XA3/Project02/README.md

 # Tools <h2>
 For the Website I used HTML, CSS and Javascript.
 The majority of what I edited in the above templates were HTML and CSS.\ The Javascript was provided by the template I referenced above "stylish-portfolio". \ The Javascript allows for the button/ button scroll functionality.
-I did remove \
 I did remove some of the buttons and functionality that was on the original template.